-- A. Review: Upon notification from the Township Zoning Administrator and/ or Planner of a complete PD plan application, the Planning Commission shall review the proposed PD plan and make a determination about the proposal's qualification for the PD option and for adherence to the following objectives and requirements: - 1.
-The proposed PD adheres to the conditions for qualification of the PD option and promotes the land use goals and objectives of the Township. - 2.
-All applicable provisions of this Article shall be met.
-If any provision of this Article shall be in conflict with the provisions of any other Section of this Article, the provisions of this Section shall apply to the lands embraced within a PD area. - 3.
-There will be at the time of development, an acceptable means of disposing of sanitary sewage and of supplying the development with water and the road network, storm water drainage system, and other public infrastructure and services are satisfactory. - B. Public Hearing: The Planning Commission shall hold a public hearing on the PD plan and shall give notice as provided in Article 12. - C. Finding of Facts: After the review and public hearing, the Planning Commission shall adopt a finding of fact relative to the PD under consideration as the basis of their recommendation to approve or deny the application, along with any applicable conditions. - D. Recommendation: The Planning Commission shall submit its recommendation to the Township Board along with the technical review and finding of facts for final determination.
+A. Review: Upon notification from the Township Zoning Administrator and/ or Planner of a complete PD plan application, the Planning Commission shall review the proposed PD plan and make a determination about the proposal's qualification for the PD option and for adherence to the following objectives and requirements:

+- 1. The proposed PD still adheres to the Intent and Purpose and satisfies the Qualifying Standards of the PD option and promotes the land use goals and objectives of the Township. - 2.
+All applicable provisions of the Planned Development (PD) Section shall be met.
+If any provision of this Section shall be in conflict with the provisions of any other Section of this Ordinance, the provisions of this Section shall apply to the lands embraced within a PD area. - 3.
+There will be at the time of development, an acceptable means of disposing of sanitary sewage and of supplying the development with water and the road network, storm water drainage system, and other public infrastructure and services are satisfactory. - B. Public Hearing: The Planning Commission shall hold a public hearing on the PD plan and shall give notice as provided in Article 12. - C. Finding of Facts: After the review and public hearing, the Planning Commission shall adopt a finding of fact relative to the PD under consideration as the basis of their recommendation to approve or deny the application, along with any applicable conditions. - D. Recommendation: The Planning Commission shall submit its recommendation to the Township Board along with the technical review, finding of facts for final determination, and any required conditions.

-10.2.11 Township Board Review And Approval
+10.2.10 Township Board Review And Approval

 - A. On receiving the report and recommendation of the Planning Commission, the Board shall review all findings.
-If the Board shall decide to grant the application, it shall direct the Township attorney to prepare a PD contract setting forth the conditions on which such approval is based.
-Once the PD contract is prepared it shall be signed by the Township and the applicant. - B. The PD contract shall become effective on execution after its approval.
-The PD Contract shall be recorded at the Grand Traverse County Register of Deeds' office within forty five (45) day of execution.
-Once an area has been included within a plan under a PD contract, no development may take place in such area nor may any use of it be made except under such PD contract, unless under an approved amendment, or the plan under a PD contract is terminated.
-Amendments to the PD plan and/or PD contract shall follow the processes in Section 10.2.16.
+If the Board shall decide to grant the application, it shall direct the Township attorney to prepare a PD development agreement setting forth the conditions on which such approval is based.
+Once the PD development agreement is prepared it shall be signed by the Township Supervisor and the applicant. - B. The PD development agreement shall become effective on execution after its approval.
+The PD development agreement shall be recorded at the Grand Traverse County Register of Deeds' office by the applicant within forty five (45) day of execution.
+Once an area has been included within a plan under a PD development agreement, no development may take place in such area nor may any use of it be made except under such PD development agreement, unless under an approved amendment, or the plan under a PD contract is terminated.
+Amendments to the PD plan and/or PD development agreement shall follow the processes in this Section.

-10.2.12 Submission Of Final Site Plans; Schedule For Completion Of Planned Development
+10.2.11 Submission Of Final Site Plans; Schedule For Completion Of Planned Development

-Before any permits are issued for the PD, final site plans and open space plans for a project area shall be submitted to the Township for review and approval by the

-Planning Commission, and where applicable the Township Board, of the following:
+Before any permits are issued for the PD, final site plans and open space plans for a project area shall be submitted to the Township for review and approval by the Planning Commission, and where applicable the Township Board, of the following: